 Marin County Christmas Tree Lots

-There aren't any actual cut-it-down-yourself Christmas tree farms in Marin, although there are a number of well known Christmas tree lots where you can pick out that perfect tree and immerse yourself in that holiday spirit.
+There aren't any cut-it-down-yourself Christmas tree farms in Marin, although there are a number of well known Christmas tree lots where you can pick out that perfect tree and immerse yourself in that holiday spirit.
 Here are some of our favorite Christmas tree lots (if you have your own favorite you'd like to share with us, let us know).

-Cousins' Christmas Trees 7416B Redwood Boulevard Novato Daily, 9 am–8 pm
+7416B Redwood Boulevard, Novato 94945 Daily, 9 am–8 pm

-If you want to have the experience of choosing and cutting down your own Christmas tree, you're going to have to pack up the family truckster and head north on 101 to visit our neighbors in Sonoma County.
+If you want to have the experience of choosing and cutting down your own Christmas tree, you're going to have to pack up the family truckster and head north on Highway 101 to visit our neighbors in Sonoma County.
 There, you'll find a selection of Christmas tree farms mostly concentrated in the rural areas of western Petaluma and Sebastopol.